 After the Constitution was ratified in 1788, James Madison, who had already helped draft much of the original Constitution, took up the task of drafting a bill of rights.
-Madison largely drew from the Virginia Declaration of Rights, which was primarily written by George Mason in 1776 two months before the Declaration of Independence; he also drew from amendments suggested by state ratifying conventions.
+Madison largely drew from the Virginia Declaration of Rights, which was primarily written by George Mason in 1776 (two months before the Declaration of Independence); he also drew from amendments suggested by the states’ ratifying conventions.

 When was the Bill of Rights ratified?

-The 10 amendments that are now known as the Bill of Rights were ratified on December 15, 1791, thus becoming a part of the Constitution.
+The 10 amendments that are now known as the Bill of Rights were ratified on December 15, 1791, and thus became part of the Constitution.

 The first two amendments in the 12 that Congress proposed to the states were rejected: The first dealt with apportioning representation in the House of Representatives; the second prevented members of Congress from voting to change their pay until the next session of Congress.
 This original “Second Amendment” was finally added to the Constitution as the 27th Amendment, more than 200 years later.

-Bill of Rights Day is observed on December 15 each year, as called for by a joint resolution of Congress approved by President Franklin D. Roosevelt in 1941.
+Bill of Rights Day is observed on December 15 each year, as called for by a joint resolution of Congress that was approved by President Franklin D. Roosevelt in 1941.